trilltino/trilltino/README.md

 ### Applications & Games

 #### **XFChess**
-**Languages & Frameworks:** Rust • Tokio • Web Technologies
+**Languages & Frameworks:** Rust • Bey • Web Technologies
-**Description:** Full-featured chess application demonstrating advanced Rust patterns.
-Features multiplayer support, game analysis, move validation, and tournament modes.
-Showcases advanced state management and real-time communication patterns using Tokio.
+**Description:** Full-featured chess game application demonstrating advanced Rust patterns.
+Written in the open source Bevy game enginge i want it to be the first of many rust games showing the power of the language Features , game analysis, move validation, and tournament modes.
+Showcases advanced state management and real-time communication patterns using Tokio, and integrates the "The Salewski Chess Engine" - https://github.com/StefanSalewski/salewski-chess

 ---